lfoppiano/SuperMat/docs/guidelines.rst

 ******************
 The general principles apply to every annotation, as a general strategy:

-- In case an annotator discover cases not covered by the guidelines, open an issue to the `GitLab project page`_.
+- In case an annotator discover cases not covered by the guidelines, open an issue to the `GitLab project page`_ (internal link).

     .. figure:: images/gitlab-issue-screenshot.png
         :alt: GitLab issues recording page screenshot